Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 end

 ```

 <p>And add tests for the remaining six actions.
 How much value do these tests provide?
 It does everything what is expected from simple controller and the only reason it may fail is making a typo.
 The same thing applies to tests with mocks and stubs in controllers testing.
 Basically I see no point at all in writing tests for CRUD controllers.
-To make things easier and make sure it works, you can provide some generic solution like inherited_resources gem or use Rails scaffolding.</p>
+To make things easier and make sure it works, you can provide some generic solution like <a href="https://github.com/josevalim/inherited_resources" target="_blank">Inherited Resources</a> gem or use Rails scaffolding.</p>

 <p>The important thing is: you need to test controllers, but don’t do it for typical CRUD.
 Otherwise, you should thoroughly test your code, especially before_filters with some authorization and domain related logic.</p>